Our priority at MaineGeneral’s Harold Alfond Center for Cancer Care (HACCC) is the safety of patients and staff.

 One visitor (age 18 or older) is allowed at this time.

 What you need to know before you arrive

-The HACCC is screening all patients for risk factors for COVID-19.
-Employees are also being screened on a daily basis at a separate designated entrance.
+We are screening all patients for risk factors for COVID-19.
+Employees also are screened daily at a separate entrance.

-Although we know these restrictions may be hard for you and your loved ones, we trust that you understand the necessity of taking these steps to protect our patients, visitors and staff.
+Although we know these restrictions may be hard for you and your loved ones, we trust you understand how necessary these steps are to protect our patients, visitors and staff.